A list of famous and influential people from the United States of America.

 George Bush jnr (1946 – ) US President 2000-2008.
 President during the 9/11 terrorist attacks, he subsequently led a US invasion of Iraq.

 Al Gore (1948 – ) – US presidential candidate and environmental campaigner.
-He narrowly lost the 2000 election to George Bush, but concentrated on environmental issues.
-Producing a film ‘An inconvenient truth’ about global warming.
+He narrowly lost the 2000 election to George Bush and afterwards concentrated on environmental issues.
+Gore produced a film ‘An inconvenient truth’ about global warming.

 Paul Krugman (1953 – ) – Nobel Prize winning economist.
 Krugman rose to prominence through his attacks on the politics of George Bush.
 After the financial crisis, he became a prominent advocate of Keynesian economics.